TheAttentionSeeker5050/nodejs-htmx-web-worker-example/Readme.md

 ## How It Works

-1. **UI Setup**: The main UI consists of a download button and a hidden completion wheel with progress text.
+1. **UI Setup**: The main UI includes a list of videos, download buttons, a hidden completion wheel, and progress text.
+2. **Dynamic Video List**: Videos stored in `/public/files` are dynamically listed on the page, allowing easy file management.
-2. **File Download**:
+3. **File Download**:
-   - On button click, the web worker begins fetching the file in chunks.
+   - On button click, the web worker fetches the file in chunks.
-   - The worker tracks the download progress, total file size, and downloaded size.
+   - The worker tracks progress, total file size, and downloaded size.
-3. **Progress Updates**:
+4. **Progress Updates**:
    - The main thread updates the completion wheel and progress text every 500ms with data from the worker.
-4. **Completion**:
+5. **Completion**:
    - Upon download completion, the wheel fills up entirely, and the file is saved locally.

 ---